mirsadraee/Udacity_ND_Azure_Machine_Learning_Projects/Project_02/README.md

 # Operationalizing Machine Learning
+This is the second project in the framework of **Udacity Machine Learning Engineer Microsoft Azure Nanodegree Course**.
+The task is to trainabest model, deploying it using AutoML and Python SDK.
+Several steps are made to realize th eobjectives of the project which are given shortly in following section.

 ## Architectural Diagram
 An architectural diagram of operations for operationalizing machine learning is shown in Figure 1.

 <img src="figure/Flowchart.png"  width="600">

-Figure 1: Operationalizing Machine Learning (Image is taken from: Udacity MLEMA Nanodegree Course)
+Figure 1: Operationalizing Machine Learning (Image is taken from: Udacity Machine Learning Engineer Microsoft Azure Nanodegree Course)

 ## Key Steps
-The key steps are section of this project:
+The key steps of this project are:

-1. Authentication
+**1. Authentication:**
+It is not possible to create a Service Principal using the lab provided, this is due to *Insufficient privileges to complete the operation*.
+However this step is not a blocker for next steps.

-2. Automated ML Experiment
+**2. Automated ML Experiment:**
+In this step, an AutoML is used to train a set of models based on the provided dataset and setting inputs and outputs.

-3. Deploy the best model
+**3. Deploy the best model:**
+The best model with highest accuracy has to be selected for deployment and has to be used for further queries.

-4. Enable logging
+**4. Enable logging:**
+In this step the Application Insights has to be enabled.

-5. Swagger Documentation
+**5. Swagger Documentation**
+An interface to make request from deployed model and getting its response.

-6. Consume model endpoints
+**6. Consume model endpoints**
+The model will then be consumed using aavailable API and two set of inputs will be tested.

-7. Create and publish a pipeline
+**7. Create and publish a pipeline**
+In this step, a pipeline will be created, an endpoint will be published and automating all the steps.

-## Screen Recording
+## Project Steps
-`TODO` Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+The steps of projects are explained in detail in following sections.

 ### 1. Authentication
 This step is jumped over as it could not be implemented due to insufficient authorization for creating a security principal.

 ### 2. Automated ML Experiment
-#### Take a screenshot of “Registered Datasets” in ML Studio showing that Bankmarketing dataset available
-In this project, a set of classification models on this `Bank Marketing` dataset are trained, and athe one with the highest accuracy is taken for deployment.
+In this project, a set of classification models on `Bank Marketing` dataset are trained, and athe one with the highest accuracy is taken for deployment.

 <img src="figure/data_header.png"  width="1200">